 Such a graphic illustration.
 Think about that; the old, placed in the new.
 And it doesn’t take much.

 Your boasting is not good.
 Do you not know that a little leaven leavens the whole lump of dough?
 (5:6).

 A little leaven leavens the whole lump of dough, (Galatians 5:9).

 And this is what Paul was calling the Corinthian church, and all of us, to see.
 Why on earth would you tolerate your new Life and Liberty in Christ to be permeated by old sin habits?
-And especially, how could you do that as you commemorate the great price He paid to become your Life and Liberty?
+And especially, how could you do that as you commemorate the great price He paid as the Passover Lamb of God, to become your Life and Liberty?